AllinaArr/python-p3-organizing-bears-lab/README.md

 - **Schema**: a blueprint of the construction of the tables in a database and how they relate to one another.

-***
+---

 ## Lab Structure

-This lab might seem a bit different than what you've seen before.
+This lab might seem a bit different than what you"ve seen before.
 Take a look at the file structure and read the comments to understand what each file is used
 for: